FadenGrey/Arknights-Endfield-Gacha-Simulations/README.md

 From now on, each time you run the Project, please make sure virtual environment is activated.

+## Graph

+- You can hold left mouse button and then drag to select the area which you'd like to zoom in
+- Or you can double click to zoom out
+- More stuff on the upper-right part of the screen

 ## How to tweak Simulation/Output settings

 - **app\configs\inputs.json** contains simulation settings